jacobobryant/biff/example/README.md

 ### `./task dev`

 Starts the app locally.
 After running, wait for the `System started` message.
 Connect your editor to nrepl port 7888.
-Files will be auto-eval'd whenever you save a file.
+Clojure files will be evaluated whenever you save a file.
 Static HTML and CSS files will also be regenerated on file save.

 ### `./task clean`